vrybas/authorize_if/README.md

 end
 ```

-#### Extracting authorization rules out of controller
+#### Organizing authorization rules

-You can always extract rules into a module and include it to the
+You can extract rules into a module and include it to the
 controller.

 ```ruby